Arara/Process/README.md

 $pidfile->finalize();
 ```

-The second time someone runs it an exception is throwed.
-We recommend you put your code into a `try..catch` statement.
+The second time someone runs it an exception is thrown.
+We recommend you put this code into a `try..catch` statement.